One week in Belize: the perfect itinerary

 Where to stay in San Ignacio

 In San Ignacio, we spent two nights at the Cahal Pech Village Resort.
-It was great value for money — the facilities were excellent, the girls loved the pool, and the sunset view was stunning.
-The hotel is located just in front of the Cahal Pech Mayan ruins, which you can reach on foot.
+It was excellent value for the price, the facilities were great, the girls loved the pool, and the sunset views were beautiful.
+The hotel is located right in front of the Cahal Pech Mayan ruins, within walking distance.

-Other options I had considered were the San Ignacio Resort Hotel, which has spacious rooms and an inviting pool, and the charming Yumas Riverfront Lodge, though it's a bit farther from town.
+Other options I considered were the San Ignacio Resort Hotel, which has large rooms and a lovely pool area, and the Yumas Riverfront Lodge, although it’s a bit farther from town.

-For an unparalleled experience in the jungle, Belize has some extraordinary options: Blancaneaux Lodge offers the most charming jungle cabins I’ve ever seen; Gaia Riverlodge is a true dream come to life in the form of a jungle hotel; and Ka'ana Resort & Spa features private casitas surrounded by lush gardens.
-If you get the chance to stay at one of these, let me know—they must be incredible.
+If you’re looking for a more immersive jungle stay, Belize has some extraordinary options.
+Blancaneaux Lodge has some of the most charming jungle cabins I’ve ever seen; Gaia Riverlodge is a true dream come to life in the form of a jungle hotel; and Ka’ana Resort & Spa features private casitas surrounded by lush gardens.
+If you ever stay at one of these, let me know because they look absolutely amazing.

 .